cs-open-project/projectsfound/README.md

 ### Derby[关系型数据库，可内嵌]

 Description: Apache Derby is an open source relational database implemented entirely in Java.
 It has a small footprint that makes it easy to embed in any Java-based application, but it also supports the more familiar client/server mode.
 It is based on the Java, JDBC, and SQL standards, making code developed more portable to standards-compliant databases.
+The developer community voted to retire the project and move it into a read-only mode as of 2025-10-10.
+See https://lists.apache.org/thread/q7xnvbyo818vvtyh2b5oljr8won4zjx7

 介绍: Apache Derby is an open source relational database implemented entirely in Java.
 It has a small footprint that makes it easy to embed in any Java-based application, but it also supports the more familiar client/server mode.
 It is based on the Java, JDBC, and SQL standards, making code developed more portable to standards-compliant databases.

+### Devlake

+Description:

+介绍:

 ### Directory[LDAP和Kerberos标准实现]